mateolarreaferro/EP-353-MateoLarrea/PS3/README.md

 	 clang ProblemSet3.3.c -o ProblemSet3.3

-To run the compiled ProblemSet3.1 program, use:
+To run the compiled ProblemSet3.1, 3.2, and 3.3 programs, use:

 	 ./ProblemSet3.1
 	 ./ProblemSet3.2